Skip to content

 Shutterstock

-Jogging is an exercise that accelerates the production of endorphins in your body, which are brain elements that lift your mood and work as natural painkillers.
-Aerobic exercise like jogging also helps decrease how much adrenaline and cortisol (aka stress hormones) are in your body, according to Harvard Health Publishing.
+Jogging accelerates the production of endorphins in the body.
+Endorphins are brain elements that boost mood and help alleviate pain naturally.
+Aerobic exercise like jogging also helps decrease the amount of adrenaline and cortisol (aka stress hormones) in the body.

-You'll benefit from interval training as you bend, stretch, and squat
+It provides the added benefits of interval training as you bend, stretch, and squat.

 friends stretching